CRF250RX Features

 Narrow seat and body

-Fine-tuning the seat height and narrowing the bodywork make it easier for you to move around on the bike and help enhance rider comfort.
+Fine-tuning the seat height and narrowing the bodywork make it easier to move around on the bike and enhance rider comfort.

 Sidestand